luckystones/reading-is-good/README.md

 - Finally application will be started

 # How to test application
-You can use import collection from following postman link and test the application.
+You can import collection from following postman link and test the application.
 **Postman Link** [Link](https://www.getpostman.com/collections/1bf5796287b471a2a30b)